radian-software/prescient.el/README.md

 * `prescient-completion-highlight-matches`: Whether the completion style should highlight matches in the filtered candidates.

-* `prescient-completion-enable-sort`: Whether, in Emacs 27+, the completion style should automatically modify unsorted candidates to instead use the function `prescient-completion-sort`.
-This is disabled by default to be more generic and to avoid users accidentally sorting candidates more than once, such as when `company-prescient-mode` is enabled and the `prescient` completion style is used to filter candidates in the Company backend.

-  This user option only controls sorting done by the `prescient` completion style.
-It does not affect sorting for the other styles in the `completion-style` user option.

-  Some completion UIs, such as [Vertico][vertico] and [Corfu][corfu], allow you to explicitly set a default sorting function for unsorted candidates.
-In that case, you could set such an option to `prescient-completion-sort`, which wraps the functions `prescient-sort` and `prescient-sort-full-matches-first`.
-This would also allow you to use prescient.el's sorting (excluding `prescient-sort-full-matches-first`) with other completion styles and completion backends.

 ### For Company
 The following user options are specific to using `prescient.el`